 Cantor will rely on information provided by you or on your behalf unless Cantor is aware that the information is manifestly out of date, inaccurate or incomplete.
-It is your responsibility to inform Cantor if your personal circumstances, financial circumstances, Investment Objective, investment time horizon and attitude to investment risk changes and to provide Cantor with up to date information so that Cantor can, on all appropriate occasions, ascertain suitability of products and services and for anti-money laundering purposes.
+It is your responsibility to inform Cantor if your personal circumstances, financial circumstances, Investment Objectives, sustainability preferences, investment time horizon, ability to bear loss and attitude to investment risk changes and to provide Cantor with up to date information so that Cantor can, on all appropriate occasions, ascertain suitability of products and services and for antimoney laundering purposes.